padrewin/SponsorPlugins/README.md

 - #### [ColdHudBar](ColdHudBar.md)
 - #### and more coming soon...

-You also have access to additional plugins from [Cold Development](https://github.com/orgs/Cold-Development/repositories) that are already free!

 ### Support

 If you would like to support me and help continue the development of this project, you can do so through [GitHub Sponsors](https://github.com/sponsors/padrewin).
 Your support is appreciated and helps me continue to develop and improve these plugins.